I used to be one of those people who was terrified of the dreaded “B” word: budget.

 A budget will be much harder to stick with if you’re not tracking your spending and having a written budget to compare it with.

-Writing every expenditure down – whether it be on a spreadsheet, a notebook or a free online money management tool such as Personal Capital will ensure that you know exactly where your money is going each month so that you can make changes accordingly if need be.
+Writing every expenditure down – whether it be on a spreadsheet, a notebook or a free online money management tool such as Empower will ensure that you know exactly where your money is going each month so that you can make changes accordingly if need be.

 2. Setting a Budget that’s Too Strict